 Details: A small clinical study in obese patients with PCOS shows that following the ketogenic diet for 12 weeks reduces levels of liver enzymes, shortens the menstrual cycle, and reduces weight when compared with a control diet (105656).
-Another small study in obese patients with PCOS shows that following a very low calorie ketogenic diet providing 600 to 800 kcals daily for 4 weeks, followed by 4 weeks each of a low calorie diet providing 1200 to 1500 kcals daily and a maintenance balanced diet providing 1500 to 2000 kcals daily, modestly reduces weight, body mass index, and waist circumference, and improves markers of ovarian reserve quality and luteal function, when compared with baseline (110202).

 Psoriasis.
 Although there is interest in the ketogenic diet for psoriasis, there is insufficient reliable information about the clinical effects of the ketogenic diet for this condition.